geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 Two things happen with this procedure

- -Time variations are removed
+- Time variations are removed.
- -Earth's field, associated with the location of the base-station, is removed.
+- Earth's field, associated with the location of the base-station, is removed.

 The residual data would be similar to that in which the IGRF (:doc:`magnetics_IGRF`) has been removed.

-The residual field $\Delta B$ contains the sought anomalous field but it may also have some broad-scale background or "regional field".
+The residual field, \\(\\Delta B\\), contains the sought anomalous field but it may also have some broad-scale background or "regional field".
 Thus

 .. math::
 	\Delta B = B_a + B_{regional}

-The "regional field" is a smoothly varying field that aroses from large scale background structure.
-Our interest is in the anomalous field produced by our sought object or geology and hence we want to remove this regional field.
+The "regional field" is a smoothly varying field which characterizes the magnetic response of large scale background structures.
+If our primary interest is in the anomalous field produced by the taget body, we may want to remove this regional field.

 Removal of regional trends